spujol/SlicerTrainingWorkshop-IGCNC/README.md

 ## Introduction

-The SlicerWorkshop@IGCNC aims at introducing clinicians and scientists of the Clermont Ferrand Auvergne University community to the 3D Slicer platform for translational research.
+The SlicerWorkshop@IGCNC aims at introducing clinicians and scientists of the Clermont Auvergne University community to the 3D Slicer platform for translational research.

 ## Course Instructor
 Sonia Pujol, PhD